asobti/kube-monkey/README.md

 kube-monkey can be configured with a list of namespaces
 * to blacklist (any deployments within a blacklisted namespace will not be touched)
-* to whitelist (only deployments within a whitelisted namespace that are not blacklisted will be scheduled) The blacklist overrides the whitelist.
-The config will be populated with default behavior (blacklist `kube-system` and whitelist `default`).

-To disable either the blacklist or whitelist provide `[""]` to the respective config.param.
-Disabling the whitelist causes kube-monkey to target _all_ namespaces.
+To disable the blacklist provide `[""]` in the `blacklisted_namespaces` config.param.

 ## Opting-In to Chaos

-kube-monkey works on an opt-in model and will only schedule terminations for k8s apps that have explicitly agreed to have their pods terminated by kube-monkey.
+kube-monkey works on an opt-in model and will only schedule terminations for Kubernetes (k8s) apps that have explicitly agreed to have their pods terminated by kube-monkey.

-Opt-in is done by setting the following labels on a Kubernetes k8s app:
+Opt-in is done by setting the following labels on a k8s app:

 **`kube-monkey/enabled`**: Set to **`"enabled"`** to opt-in to kube-monkey
 **`kube-monkey/mtbf`**: Mean time between failure (in days).
-For example, if set to **`"3"`**, the k8 app can expect to have a Pod killed approximately every third weekday.
+For example, if set to **`"3"`**, the k8s app can expect to have a Pod killed approximately every third weekday.
 **`kube-monkey/identifier`**: A unique identifier for the k8s apps.
 This is used to identify the pods that belong to a k8s app as Pods inherit labels from their k8s app.
 So, if kube-monkey detects that app `foo` has enrolled to be a victim, kube-monkey will look for all pods that have the label `kube-monkey/identifier: foo` to determine which pods are candidates for killing.
 Recommendation is to set this value to be the same as the app's name.